 Because of many things, Sag Harbor is a great place for families with children to consider.
 First of all, many other families with children live here, making Sag Harbor a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Sag Harbor has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sag Harbor’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Sag Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Sag Harbor.
 66.68% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.